International Sports Law Practice, LL.M.

 One of the founding members of the venerable Big East athletic conference, St. John’s University is a storied sporting university.
 Our Red Storm men’s basketball team has their home court at Madison Square Garden, one of the most famous sports venues in the world.
 They bring all the thrill of NCAA Division I sports to the University.
 Adding to the excitement, St. John’s consistently fields top men’s and women’s teams in soccer (1996 national champions), lacrosse, baseball, golf, tennis, volleyball and fencing.

-And of course, New York City is home to one of the most storied sports teams in history, the New York Yankees, as well as the MLB Mets, the NFL Jets and Giants, the NBA Knicks and Nets, the MLS Red Bulls and the NHL Rangers and Islanders.
+And of course, New York City is home to one of the most storied sports teams in history, the MLB New York Yankees and the Mets, the NFL Jets and Giants, the NBA Knicks and Nets, the MLS Red Bulls and New York City FC and the NHL Rangers and Islanders.
 New York is also home of the U.S. Open Tennis Championship and the final race of horseracing’s Triple Crown held at Belmont Park.

 Admission to the LL.M. in International Sports Law Practice program at St. John’s School of Law is selective and based upon excellence in prior legal studies.
 Evidence of academic scholarship as well as professional achievements will be considered.
 The LL.M.
 Program is designed to have a limited enrollment in order to enrich the quality of the experience for each LL.M. candidate.